MarcoKoch/sphinx-cmake_domain/README.md

 The target name for `:cmake:func:` and `:cmake:macro:` may be specified with or without trailing parentheses.
 Whether paraentheses are displayed solely depends on the value of the `add_function_parentheses` config setting.

+The target name for `:cmake:module` may be specified with or without the `.cmake` suffix.
+Whether the suffix is displayed solely depends on the value of the `cmake_modules_add_extension` configuration setting.

 ### CMake index

-If the `html_domain_indices` config setting is enabled, an index of all documented CMake entities is generated in addition to the global index.
+If the `html_domain_indices` config setting is enabled, an index of all documented CMake objects is generated in addition to the global index.
 The CMake index can be referenced using ``:ref:`cmake-index` ``.

 ## License